KOrfanakis/Emotion_Recognition_Deep_Learning_App/README.md

 ## Data

-For training and testing the mode, we will use the **[`FER2013`](https://www.kaggle.com/c/challenges-in-representation-learning-facial-expression-recognition-challenge/data)** dataset, a well-studied dataset that has been the subject of many Deep Learning competitions and research papers.
-The dataset consists of 35.887 images of human faces normalized to 48x48 pixels in grayscale and organised into different folders based on the emotion they depict.
+For training and testing the model, we will use the **[`FER2013`](https://www.kaggle.com/c/challenges-in-representation-learning-facial-expression-recognition-challenge/data)** dataset, a well-studied dataset that has been the subject of many Deep Learning competitions and research papers.
+The dataset consists of 35,887 images of human faces normalised to 48x48 pixels in grayscale and organised into different folders based on the emotion they depict.
 There are seven different emotions: *angry*, *disgust*, *fear*, *happy*, *neutral*, *sad*, and *surprise*.
-Unfortunately, there is a significant imbalance in the dataset, with the *happy* class being the most prevelant and the *disgust* class being noticeably underrepresented.
+Unfortunately, there is a significant imbalance in the dataset, with the *happy* class being the most prevalent and the *disgust* class being noticeably underrepresented.

 The dataset is extracted from Kaggle through [this link](jonathanoheix/face-expression-recognition-dataset).
-Instructions on how to download it and open it with Colab are provided in the [notebook](https://github.com/KOrfanakis/Emotion_Recognition_Deep_Learning_App/blob/main/Emotion_Recognition_Notebook.ipynb).
+Instructions on how to download it and open it with Colab are provided in the [Jupyter notebook](https://nbviewer.org/github/KOrfanakis/Emotion_Recognition_Deep_Learning_App/blob/main/Emotion_Recognition_Notebook.ipynb#Getting-the-Data).

 <br>